openshift-labs/rhsummit18-cloudnative-guides/service-to-service.md

 |**NOTE:** After changing the `pom.xml` it's recommended that you build the project so that new dependencies are downloaded

 Now we are ready to create a client.
-Using Feign all we have to do to is to declare a interface and annotate it with `@FeginClient`.
+Using Feign all we have to do to is to declare a interface and annotate it with `@FeignClient`.
 We will create the interface in the `com.redhat.coolstore.client` package and call it `InventoryClient`

 ~~~java
 package com.redhat.coolstore.client;